Air Fryer Zucchini Coins is a delicious and easy air fryer recipe. This vegetarian snack will make your belly rumble for more!

 In a small bowl, scramble the egg.

-In a second small bowl, place the panko bread crumbs.
+In a second small bowl, place the panko bread crumbs and cornmeal.

 Gently dip the zucchini coins in egg mixture.
 Dip into bread crumbs mixture and coat both sides.